 Since 1948, Cassell’s Hamburgers has been serving LA families premium hamburgers that are ground daily in-house using the original grinder, cooked on the original crossfire broiler and are made into patties via the original press.

-Cassell’s now resides in Koreatown’s historic Hotel Normandie and features a classic (and delicious) 50s breakfast menu, a variety of milkshakes and malts, a coffee bar, homemade pies and a fully stocked bar (hello, mom and dad!).
+Cassell’s original location is in Koreatown’s historic Hotel Normandie and features a classic '50s breakfast menu, a variety of milkshakes and malts, a coffee bar, homemade pies and a fully stocked bar.
+(They also have a location downtown and at LAX.)
 The burgers are outstanding, but if littles are in the mood for something different, we highly recommend the DFC Fried Chicken Sando—yum!

 The Apple Pan